nathan-hyan/config-files/macos/README.md

 If there are any new casks or formulae that needs to be added to the list, first find it with the following command in the terminal:

-    brew list
+    ./export_brew_packages.sh

-Homebrew will display the list of both casks and formulae, then you can copy and add them to the corresponding files linked above.
+This script will export the list of installed casks and formulae to a file called `brew_packages.txt`.

 ## Oh My Zsh!